-Malynda Bjerregaard, M.A.
-(Visiting)

-Janet Gupton, Ph.D. (on sabbatical spring 2016)
+Janet Gupton, Ph.D.
 Sandra Lee, M.A.
 Brenda DeVore Marshall, Ph.D.
-(Chair)

 Tyrone Marshall, M.F.A.
 Jackson Miller, Ph.D.
+(Chair)

 Instructional Associates

 Laurel Peterson, M.F.A.
 Robert Vaughn, M.F.A.

 The programs in the Department of Theatre and Communication Arts seek to connect learning, life, and community by exploring human interactions.
 Whether expressed creatively from the theatrical stage, rhetorically from the speaker's platform, or interpersonally within diverse social relationships, appreciating and reflecting upon these interactions are essential to an understanding of a multicultural society and ourselves.
 Faculty, staff, and students seek this understanding by integrating creative and intuitive skills, imagination and scholarship, public presentation and private introspection.
 Through such individual and collaborative engagement in scholarly and creative research communities, the department demonstrates its strong belief in integrated teaching and learning and the centrality of its disciplines within the liberal arts.